 top of page

-Six mooring buoys have been laid in Wellington Harbour for use by the members of the Lowry Bay Yacht Club and Royal Port Nicholson Yacht Club.
-They are jointly owned by the two clubs.
+Seven mooring buoys have been laid in Wellington Harbour for use by the members of the Lowry Bay Yacht Club, Royal Port Nicholson Yacht Club and Evans Bay Yacht and Motor Boat Club.
+They are jointly owned by the three clubs.
 The buoys provide members with safe moorings for day stays and opportunities to fish, dive, swim and relax in some of the most stunning bays in Wellington Harbour.

 The moorings are a pink colour, clearly marked LBYC on one side and RPNYC on the other.